rrohan2/cv-multitask-learning-project/README.md

 You can open this file using any media player of your choice (e.g., VLC, MPV, or your system’s default player).

 ## Project Structure

-Please use the directory and file structure/naming convention as shown below to maintain consistency throughout the project.

-> 📝 **Note:** Some directories may not be visible on GitHub if they are empty.
-Git does not track empty folders by default.
-> However, you should still use and maintain this structure for consistency and future development.

-## Project Structure